No. Felons in Colorado may not possess any weapons, including crossbows. Therefore, felons may not hunt with crossbows in Colorado.

 Crossbows consist of a “prod” that is mounted perpendicularly to a “tiller.”
-It shoots projectiles called bolts or quarrels, which are similar to arrows.
+The weapon shoots projectiles called bolts or quarrels, which are similar to arrows.

-Unlike bows and arrows — which require the user to manually pull back and hold the bowstring — crossbows have a lock to hold back the bowstring.
+Crossbows have a lock to hold back the bowstring, unlike bows and arrows, which require the user to manually pull back and hold the bowstring.
 So all crossbow users need to do to release the bowstring is depress a trigger similar to a gun’s.

-Possession of a weapon by a previous offender
+2. What is the crime of “possession of a weapon by a previous offender”?

-People convicted of a felony crime may not possess weapons in Colorado, including non-firearms such as crossbows.
+People convicted of a felony crime may not possess prohibited weapons in Colorado.
+State law is unclear whether this includes crossbows.

 But a POWPO offense may be punished more harshly if the defendant’s previous conviction was within the last 10 years and the conviction was for either: